yyx990803/pod/README.md

     set <key> <val>         Set a config option start <appname>         Start an app with forever stop <appname>          Stop an app
-    restart <appname>       Restart a running app, will start if not already running startall                Start all apps not already running stopall                 Stop all apps
+    restart <appname>       Restart an app, start if not already running startall                Start all apps not already running stopall                 Stop all apps
     restartall              Restart all running apps